Citizenship and Immigration Status Requirements for all Programs

 • If I-797, Approval Notice, states that USCIS granted or extended client’s immigration status, I-797 will contain a tear-off new I-94 attached to the bottom of the Notice.

-• Receipt of Application for Asylum, USCIS form I-589, does not have an expiration date.
+• Receipt of Application for Asylum, USCIS form I-589, doesn't have an expiration date.
 USCIS is required to provide a decision within 180 days.
 Despite this requirement, many applicants may not receive a decision within the deadline.
 If the I-589 Receipt date is more than 180 days old, check the asylum application status at USCIS website, Case Status Online - Case Status Search using the receipt number on I-589.

-• Alien was granted temporary immigration status, or
+• Was granted temporary immigration status, or

-• Individual has a current DACA status.
+• Has a current DACA status.

 • Federal income tax documents or a Verification of Non-filing,